mohitpai/journey-optimizer.en/help/using/reports/journey-global-report.md

 ## Push tab {#push-global}

 From your journey **[!UICONTROL Global report]**, the **[!UICONTROL Push]** tab details the main information relative to the push deliveries sent in your journey.

-For a detailed report on a specific push delivery, refer to this the [Push Global report](#push-global-report).

 ![](assets/global_report_17.png)